mainlp/mainlp.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

-groups: [staff, support, admin, affiliated]
+groups: [staff, admin, student assistants, affiliated]
 staff:
   title: Research Staff
   people: